Usbac/tundra/docs/syntax.md

 {% var code_inside_this_tags = true %}
 ```

-Tundra doesn't limit you about what kind of code can be put between those tags, so remember that it's up to you.
+Tundra doesn't limit you about what kind of code can be put between those tags, so that it's up to you.

 ### Brackets

-The brackets `{ }` used for conditionals and circles in normal Js code can be replaced by `:` and `end`, this is just syntactic sugar.
+The brackets `{ }` used for conditionals and cycles in normal Js code can be replaced by `:` and `end`, this is just syntactic sugar.

 Normal:
 ```js